cestebanez91/Azure-VmSeries-Fast-HA/README.md

 ## Default Username and password
 Default username and password for both VM-Series and Linux instance are **paloalto/paloalto123!**

+## Session synchronization behavior
+VM-Series are configured as a HA cluster, session synchronization is enabled.
+However, when primary VM-Series is lost and secondary VM-series becomes active, existing session are active on the new node but traffic is not passing through.
+This is due to the basic behavior of Azure Load balancer which is not balancing traffic per packet but per session.
+Once a session is initiated and use one of the VM-Series, the session is still sent to this VM-Series, whatever the health probe status.
+So session synchronization is not really usefull, except if your application is able to reinitiate the session with the corresponding session id.
+When primary node is back to active state (and the session did not reach the Load balancer time out), packets of an existing session can pass the first VM-Series (with a ssh session for example) because session is synchronized.
+By the way, Preemtive flag is not enabled in the HA cluster configuration by default.

 # Deployment
 All default value should be ok.